adamanderson/spt_analysis/20190329_gainmatching/20190329_gainmatching.md

 # Fourier-space gain-matching
 We would ideally gain-match using a continuously-running optical signal which would monitor the instantaneous gain of the detectors in each polarization pair.
 In the limit that we are not doing this, we need to gain-match to another optical signal present in each scan of the telescope.
 On a scan-by-scan basis, the power spectrum of a bolometer timestream consists of a.) a relatively flat noise floor dominated by photon noise with a non-negligible readout noise component, and b.) a 1/f component that is dominated by optical atmospheric fluctuations with possible contributions from exotic readout noise terms.
 This situation leaves us with only one option: we must gain-match on the 1/f noise, implicitly assuming that it is due to optical signals.

 Let $d_x(t)$ and $d_y(t)$ be the two detector timestreams in a polarization pair.
-The gain-matched pair-differenced timestream is given by:
+Define the gain-matched pair-summed and pair-differenced timestream by:
 $$
+d_+(t) = C (d_x(t) + Ad_y(t))
-d_-(t) = d_x(t) - Ad_y(t),
+d_-(t) = C (d_x(t) - Ad_y(t))
 $$
-where $A$ is a free gain-matching parameter.
+where $A$ is a free gain-matching parameter, and after fixing $A$ we set $C$ to normalize the pair-summed timestream to be equal to pre-gain matched pair-summed timestream.
+Note that this choice of normalization convention is not necessarily unique.
+In our calibration pipeline, a relative gain-matching error between x and y implies that the absolute calibration of x and y has an error, so the absolute calibration of the sum must also have an error.
+But gain-matching only improves the relative calibration, and it does nothing about absolute calibration.

 We want to choose an $A$ that provides "optimal" gain-matching in some sense.
 Ultimately, the entire purpose of gain-matching is to reduce 1/f noise, so it is natural to choose $A$ such that the noise in some low-frequency interval is minimized.
 In other words, we want to find
 $$
 \begin{align}
 \hat{A} &= \underset{A}{\arg\min} \sum_{i \in F} \left| \tilde{d}_-(f_i) \right|^2 \\